 Thanks for stopping by!
 I’m Stephanie and I’ve been writing since I could hold a crayon between two fingers — left fingers that is.

-I’ve been blessed with an amazing husband of more than 20 years and a son who keeps our life hopping!
+I’ve been blessed with an amazing husband of more than 20 years and our son who keeps our life hopping!
 A college student, an athlete, who is super tall, super sweet, and the love of my life.
 Well, I’m fond of his father, my husband, too.
 But I’ll stop there.
 You know how moms love their kids.

 A U.S. Northwest native by birth, I Iove where we live, and exploring the incredible natural beauty surrounding us.
-Though we appreciate our home, we love to explore communities all over the world and get a fresh taste of the food, culture, natural habitat – and the history!
+Though we appreciate our home, we love to explore communities all over the world and get a fresh taste of the food, culture, natural habitat – and history!
 We are lovers of history and often you will find that thread woven into what I write.
 I can’t help it, it’s part of my DNA.
 Something, it seems, we’ve passed to our son.

 My background is this.
-I have worked in television and media for years, producing nationally syndicated television programs for CBS and other affiliates, a television series on teenage suicide, which won a national Angel Award for excellence in the media, written news copy and produced news for a local CBS affiliate.
+I have worked in television and media for years, producing nationally syndicated television programs for CBS and other affiliates, a television series on teenage suicide, which won a national Angel Award for excellence in the media, written news copy, and produced news for a local CBS affiliate.

 I’ve also spent years working with nonprofit and humanitarian organizations, specifically in directing marketing programs, campaigns, writing, and special event planning.

 The event planning was incredibly fun and rewarding!
 My most memorable event, while there are many, was directing a Centennial Celebration for George Fox University.
 All of my history love was poured into that event, which drew thousands upon thousands.
 Quilts and spinners and antique car shows, horse-drawn carriages, hot air balloons.
 Sigh.
 It’s fun to remember it even now.